About the Sailboat Atom

 - Added two stanchion bases and full-length single lifelines with gates.

-- Removed propeller and filled in prop aperture in hull.
+- Removed inboard motor's prop and filled in aperture in hull.

 - Replaced wood-framed forward hatch with Lewmar Ocean 60 hatch.